anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 # CBOR Representation (application/dns+cbor)

-To keep overhead minimal, a DNS message is to be represented as CBOR arrays of a definite length (major type 4).
+To keep overhead minimal, a DNS message is to be represented as CBOR arrays.
+All CBOR items used in this specification are of definite length.
 CBOR arrays that do not follow the length definitions below or in follow-up specifications, MUST be silently ignored.
 It is assumed, that query and response are distinguished message types for the transport protocol